We are a volunteer group of amateur radio operators that train and prepare to offer our services as emergency communicators

 to pass the Technician exam and then later that day, take the Technician exam.

-Here are some upcoming HAM CRAMs in our area:
+Here are some several organizations which offer training and testing sessions (called HAM CRAMs) in our area:

 For more information, you can either join our Tuesday evening net as a visitor and ask questions then or you can send email to